Femoroacetabular Impingement (FAI) Specialist

 Are you experiencing deep pain, catching or locking in the hip, or a pinching sensation when the hip is flexed or rotated?
 If so, you may have Femoroacetabular Impingement or FAI.
 FAI is a condition that may result in pain and damage to the hip joint due to an abnormal shape of the bones that make up the hip.
 Hip specialist, Dr. Jeff Padalecki provides diagnosis and both surgical and nonsurgical treatment options for patients in Austin who have symptoms of FAI hip impingement.
 Contact Dr. Padalecki’s team today!

 Femoroacetabular impingement (FAI) is a condition related to the way that the ball (head of the femur) and socket (acetabulum) of the hip fit together.
 When the ball and socket do not fit well together, repetitive motion of the hip socket can lead to degeneration and cartilage wear within the joint.
-Dr. Jeff Padalecki, hip specialist serving the greater Austin, Texas communities, specializes in FAI of the hip – both pincer impingement and CAM impingement.
+Dr. Jeff Padalecki, hip specialist serving Austin, Round Rock, and Cedar Park, Texas communities, specializes in FAI of the hip – both pincer impingement and CAM impingement.

 FAI is a major contributing cause of early degenerative joint disease of the hip in young, active patients.
 It often causes damage to articular cartilage, which is the smooth surface of the ball and socket of the hip that protects the joint and allows it to move smoothly.
 FAI can also cause a separation or tear of the labral cartilage which is a soft tissue bumper that surrounds the socket.
 The labrum of the hip helps distribute joint fluid within the hip and is important for hip stability.

 There are two main types of FAI – Pincer and CAM.
 The majority of patients will present with both which is also termed “Mixed Impingement”: